 The principals are breathing, concentration, control, centering, precision and flow of movement.

-Mr. Pilates’ original program was a mat exercise program comprised of 34 exercises that can be performed in about thirty to forty minutes, however once he realized that he was not always certain whether his clients were fully engaged working on his exercises he went about to invent equipment that uses spring resistance to guarantee, when done properly, that his clients were engaging during his movements and were able to garner the health benefits from his work.
+Mr. Pilates’ original program was a mat exercise program comprised of 34 exercises that can be performed in about thirty to forty minutes, however once he realized that he was not always certain whether his clients were properly engaged working on his exercises he went about to invent equipment that uses spring resistance to help his clients find an easier engagement during their movements.

 Joseph Pilates stated in his book “Return to Life”, which was published in 1945: “If you will faithfully perform your Contrology* exercises regularly only four times a week for just three months as outlined in “RETURN TO LIFE”, you will find your body development approaching the ideal, accompanied by renewed mental vigor and spiritual enhancement.” (* Contrology, the science of control, as Joseph Pilates used to call his work.)

 The Pilates Method is an exercise program that needs to be done with utmost control and balance, not too fast as to lose the connection from the mind with the body, but vigorous and deliberate.
 There needs to be an awareness to put all the pieces of the puzzle together in order for our whole body and mind to function in a smooth and efficient way.
-We need to be able to connect and feel all of our muscles, bones and tendons working together to improve our knowledge of movement, balance, stability, flexibility and strength.
+We need to be able to connect to our muscular, structural and nervous system working together to improve our control of movement, balance, stability, flexibility and strength.

 Pilates is not a miracle exercise system.
 One does not regain lost length/height, increase muscle mass or bone density mass by just merely attending and showing up to a session.
 Pilates takes some serious commitment, dedication and hard work to achieve the full benefits that can be obtained if the exercises are done correctly with energy and vigor.